SiddharthaBhattacharjee/100Days-of-Code/logs.md

 I have decided that I will resume my Java course and start with learning advanced java topics before I move further with Android development, as I have recently found myself in situations where my knowledge of basic java is not enough anymore and I am moving towards adding a bit more complex features into my apps.
 Hence revising the old topics would help me get a better grasp of the new ones.✍️<br>
 Today, I worked for <b>4 hours</b> practicing OOPs and solving problems related to OOPs in Java.🕐<br>
 Link to Today's Work : [Day35 Work](https://github.com/SiddharthaBhattacharjee/Java-OOPs-Practice)

+## <u>Day 36 ; Feb 6th 2022 **Sunday** : </u>
+Today, I resumed learning java by starting the advanced topics of java.
+I started with the topic of multithreading today, learned the basics about what is multithreading, what is a thread, life cycle of a thread, what is difference between multithreading and multiprocessing, difference between concurrency and parallelism, hot to create a thread in Java using Thread class or Runnable interface and lastly about how to add constructor to a thread.✍️<br>
+I solved 3 practice problems today to practice the topics I learned today.💻<br>
+// Today , the coding part is small , as it is the start of a new topic, much time was spent learning the basics.
+Also the amount of code will be less now compared to Android , as I am learning the topics of advanced java, I am listening to lectures and making notes which take up time.📖<br>
+Today I worked for <b>3 hours</b> out of which around 2 hours 20 mins went towards learning new topics and remaining time towards solving the practice coding questions.🕐<br>
+Link to Today's Work(Coding part) : [Day36 Work](https://github.com/SiddharthaBhattacharjee/Advanced-Java-Practice-Learning/commit/4367f3cd742163842a2890bacc5f686faf6d7e2d)